-- Increases the standard deduction for married joint filers to be twice as large as the deduction allowed single filers.
+- Increases the standard deduction for married joint filers to be twice as large as the deduction allowed for single filers.
 Subsequent federal legislation (the Jobs Growth and Tax Relief Reconciliation Act (JGTRRA) of 2003 and the Working Families Tax Relief Act (WFTRA) of 2004) accelerated this increase to take effect in 2003. - Increases the size of the 15-percent bracket for married joint filers to be twice the size of the bracket for single filers.
 (Scheduled to take full effect for tax year 2008.) - Increases the income level at which the earned income credit begins to phase out for married joint filers.
 (Scheduled to take full effect for tax year 2008.)

 Minnesota conformed to the acceleration of the increased standard deduction in JGTRRA 2003 (effective for tax years 2003 and 2004), but delayed one year, to tax year 2006, before conforming to the continued acceleration of the deduction in WFTRA 2004.
 As a result, the standard deduction allowed married joint filers at the state level in 2005 was smaller than that allowed at the federal level.
-For 2006 through 2010, the increased standard deduction will flow through to Minnesota income tax returns and decrease penalties at the state level.
+For 2006 through 2010,7 the increased standard deduction will flow through to Minnesota income tax returns and decrease penalties at the state level.
 The other two federal changes do not directly affect penalties in Minnesota's income tax.
-However, in 2001 Minnesota followed the federal earned income tax credit changes by increasing the income level at which the working family credit begins to phase out to match the increases provided at the federal level under EGTRRA: by \$1,000 in tax years 2002 to 2004, \$2,000 in 2005 to 2007, and \$3,000 in 2008, with the amount adjusted for inflation in following years.
+However, in 2001 Minnesota followed the federal earned income tax credit changes by increasing the income level at which the working family credit begins to phase out to match the increases provided at the federal level under EGTRRA: by \$1,000 in tax years 2002 to 2004, \$2,000 in 2005 to 2007, and \$3,000 in 2008, with the amount adjusted for inflation in following years.8

-For more information about income taxes, visit the income tax area of our web site, www.house.leg.state.mn.us/hrd/issinfo/tx\inc.htm.
+For more information about income taxes, visit the income tax area of our web site, www.house.leg.state.mn.us/hrd/hrd.htm.

-&lt;sup>7 Like many other EGTRRA 2001 provisions, the increased standard deduction, sunsets after 2010.
+7 Like many other EGTRRA 2001 provisions, the increased standard deduction sunsets after tax year 2010.

-&lt;sup>8 Laws 2001, 1st spec. sess., ch.
+8 Laws 2001, 1st spec. sess., ch.
 5, art.
-10, § 7.
+10, § 7; the increase in the income level at which both the earned income credit and the working family credit begins to phase out sunsets after tax year 2010.